precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 That is it for all the available QMK tap hold configuration settings.
 In summary, there are two essential tap hold settings: `TAPPING_TERM`, and `IGNORE_MOD_TAP_INTERRUPT`. `TAPPING_TERM` will require some tweaking and adaptation from your part (though not as much as you may be led to believe) but the `IGNORE_MOD_TAP_INTERRUPT` is just a matter of adding a line to your `config.h` file.

-Aside from those two tap hold settings, there exists another very commonly recommended setting: `TAPPING_FORCE_HOLD`.
-It can be enabled by simply appending `#define TAPPING_FORCE_HOLD` to your `config.h` file.
+Aside from those two tap hold settings, there exists another very commonly recommended setting: `QUICK_TAP_TERM`.
+Don't be misled by the name, it is not about quick taps but about the behaviour of the key if you double-press it within a certain time window.
+It is recommended to set it to 0 or another very low value.

 `PERMISSIVE_HOLD` can be useful if you have a very high tapping term but as previously said, setting the `TAPPING_TERM` to any value above 500ms will already enable permissive-hold-like behaviour so there isn't much point to defining it.
 If you have a lower tapping term, `PERMISSIVE_HOLD` generally produces many misfires unless you're very consistent in your typing style so it is not recommended.